thubZ09/MRI_Image_Classifier_Tumor/README.md

 ## MRI Image Classifier 🧠
-This repository contains a project for classifying MRI images into different categories of brain tumor using a deep learning model based on the VGG16 architecture.
-The project is implemented in Python using TensorFlow.
+This repository focuses on classifying MRI images of the brain to detect the presence of different types of tumours (glioma, meningioma, and pituitary), as well as cases with no tumour.
+It uses Python and it's libraries including TensorFlow/Keras, scikit-learn.
+The following is a breakdown of the code, the model, and the associated diagrams:
 #
 ## ✅ Project Structure